 - Enables students to prepare for work in the clinical setting, ranging from a career in wellness to cardiac rehabilitation.
 The Exercise Specialist concentration is currently accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP) and is a National Strength and Conditioning Association (NSCA) Education Recognition program (ERP).
 An internship is the capstone experience for this concentration.

 - Prepares students for subsequent graduate school in these areas.
 Students will gain hands-on experience through a supervised internship or a laboratory research experience.
 The pre-podiatric medicine track is designed to be a combined program with Kent State University's College of Podiatric Medicine.
 Successful completion of this program does not guarantee acceptance into the Doctor of Podiatric Medicine program.
 Please see the Podiatric Medicine doctoral program in the course catalog for more information about the application process and acceptance criteria.

 - Designed for students that wish to pursue a career in the field of strength and conditioning.
 This may include working with all levels of athletes in a strength and conditioning facility.

 For more information on these concentrations, view the Exercise Science Plan of Study.

 Based on our 2017-2018 report to The Committee on Accreditation for the Exercise Sciences (CoAES) our retention rate was 87%.
 We had 96 undergraduate students admitted, with 83 of them graduating.

-We also offer a Combined Bachelor's/Master's program.
-This unique program allows exceptionally well-prepared students to complete a 150-unique-hours policy, allowing a maximum of 9 credit hours of graduate coursework to double count in a combined degree program.
+This unique, fast-track program allows exceptionally well-prepared students to complete a 150-unique-hours policy, allowing a maximum of 9 credit hours of graduate coursework to double count in a combined degree program.